TJAdryan/jekyll_blog/_posts/2025-05-29-Lemon-labor-lost.md

 **Update:**

 I am happy to report that I have found a lemon treat that satisfies my craving!
 While technically not a cookie, the [Bonne Maman Lemon Tartlets](https://bonnemaman.us/products/bonne-maman-raspberry-tartlets-copy) have a delightful lemon flavor in the shortbread crust that is exactly what I was looking for.
-The lemon filling is great.
+The lemon filling is great, not the icing I was thinking I was looking for but very nice.
+Almost like a little creme brulee.

 <figure style="text-align: center;">
   <img src="https://bonnemaman.us/cdn/shop/products/Raspberry_copy_1024x1024.png?v=1614638290" alt="Bonne Maman Raspberry Tartlets" style="width: 300px; height: auto;">
   <figcaption style="font-size: smaller; color: gray;">The end of my quest?
 Bonne Maman Raspberry Tartlets</figcaption>
 </figure>

 So, for now, my quest has come to a satisfying end.
+Maybe I am not fated to be a perpetually unsatisified maximizer, which is real relief.
 However, I am always open to trying other lemon cookies, so please keep the recommendations coming!